Collect tax in Europe, Middle East, and Africa

 Different rules determine when and how you need to register to collect tax depending on the country.
 Click the links above to learn about the thresholds for tax collection in each location.

-Use the Thresholds tab to get insights about your potential tax registration obligations in each location.
+See Thresholds to get insights about your potential tax registration obligations in each location.
 Stripe only monitors if you have reached a tax threshold for sales outside of the country your business is based in.
 Stripe also notifies you with email and Dashboard alerts when you need to register to collect tax.
 Learn more about how the monitoring tool works.

 In Iceland, Saudi Arabia, South Africa, and Türkiye, your business needs to be a remote seller with no physical presence (such as a shop or warehouse) to collect tax on Stripe.

-After you’ve registered with a country, add your registration to Stripe in the Registrations tab in the Dashboard to start collecting tax on your transactions in that location.
+After you’ve registered with a country, go to Registrations to add your registrations to Stripe in the Dashboard to start collecting tax on your transactions in that location.

 How we calculate taxes